hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p1/2-hardware-and-software/index.md

     - has to be recompiled even if the smallest change is made
     - difficult for hackers to modify compiled code

+- advantages
+    - once compiled, translation software is no longer needed
+    - runs faster
+    - quicker process than interpreting
+    - improve security for programmers
+        - making it harder to copy code

+- disadvantages
+    - can only be used in one OS
+        - target audience may run many OS
+        - might need to use an interpreter
+    - has to be recompiled even if the smallest change is made

 ### Interpreters

+- how it works?
+    - translates each line of source code inito an intermediate stage and then executes that line / statment
+    - translation happens line by line (one instruction at a time)
+    - reports on errors as lines of source code are processed
+    - an interpreter has to be resident in memmory in order for the program to run
+    - only a few lines of the program need to be in memory

 - features
     - translates each line of source code inito an intermediate stage and then executes that line / statment